nunomourinho/ForensicVMServerAndClientDocs/docs/user/introduction.rst

 - **Media Management**: ISO management allows investigators to use their own tools during the investigation.
 - **Snapshot Management**: Freeze the VM in time and recall a previous state to perform "what if" tests.
 - **Fine-tuning**: Adjust machine memory size and set the VM start date as needed.
-- **Forensic Image Lifecycle**: Convert the forensic image into a VM, start, stop, reset, snapshot, and safely delete the forensic image when it is no longer required.

 ..
 WARNING::
    The network card is currently a work-in-progress.
 Under certain circumstances, the firewall rules may fail, potentially exposing your network to malicious actors.
 Please note that although the network safeguards your internal system, your external IP may still be visible if a C2C client is installed.
 Proceed with caution.